 That’s why almost 80 per cent of businesses told the FCA that they’d still be very likely to accept cash by 2025.

-With research showing a rise in cash-only consumers due to the cost of living crisis, more small businesses may need to deposit cash into their business bank account.
+With research showing a rise in cash-only consumers in recent years, more small businesses may need to deposit cash into their business bank account.

 But did you know it’s highly likely that your business bank has a limit on the amount of cash you can deposit?